holepunchto/noise-handshake/README.md

-  tx, // session key to decrypt messages from remote peer rx, // session key to encrypt messages to remote peer rs, // the remote peer's public key, handshakeHash, // a hash of the entire handshake state }
+  tx, // session key to decrypt messages from remote peer rx, // session key to encrypt messages to remote peer rs, // the remote peer's public key, hash, // a hash of the entire handshake state
+}
 ```